UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  Any jobs that were running when the nodes powered down will have failed.
- We're currently running at risk and with reduced I/O performance because we only have one OSS (Object Store Server) running and it has one failed disk in its boot volume, so we are lacking in resilience until that is replaced (hopefully later today) and the second OSS is fixed and brought back up.
+ We're currently running at risk and with reduced I/O performance because we only have one OSS (Object Store Server) running and it has one failed disk in its boot volume, so we are lacking in resilience until that is replaced (hopefully later today - done) and the second OSS is fixed and brought back up.

+- 2023-03-16 09:30 - Young's admin nodes have now gone offline, which will be preventing anyone from logging in.
+We are investigating.

 ### Michael